On This Page

 Honours is a unique opportunity for you to explore your research potential.

 The Bachelor of Science (Honours) in Information Technology is a one-year (full-time) or two-year (part-time) research-based program.
-You’ll work independently on a research project of interest to you, under the supervision of a member of academic staff in the Faculty.
+You’ll work independently on a research project of interest to you, under the supervision of a member of academic staff.

 You’ll also develop research skills and a deeper understanding of a specific area of Information Technology.